AnyLog-co/documentation/authentication.md

 Private keys and sensitive information can be kept outside the node and provided when needed.
 Or users can issue passwords to protect sensitive information that is kept on the node (like private keys and users passwords).
 Each node can be assigned with 2 types of passwords:
+1. A local password - enables to encrypt and decrypt sensitive data that is stored on the local file system.
+2. The private key password - enables the usage of the private key to sign policies and authenticate members.

 ## The local password
 A password to encrypt the node's sensitive information.
 This password is used to encrypt data saved in files on the node.
 This encryption is using a random salt key.
 This password is provided using the command ***set local password***, and the password is not stored on a local file - it needs to be provided whenever the node starts.
+If a local password was provided to a node, restarting the node requires to re-provide the same password.
+When the password is re-provided, it is validated to determine that it is identical to the initial password.
 Usage:
 <pre>
 set local password = [password]